 Even though the City relies heavily upon "specific plan" parcels to meet it's RHNA, additional housing development is not exclusive to the parcels identified in the Housing Element.
 Additionally, engagement with the community on additional specific plan areas will continue as we prepare the jurisdiction for the 7th cycle Housing Element as the parcels identified in the Housing Element for housing development are located in or near Moderate to High Resources Areas, and not in areas of concentrated poverty.
-Further, the investment in and around "specific plan" areas and additional amenities in the Northern portion of the jurisdiction has resulted in-a change from moderate to high resource.
-Additionally, the Northern portion of the jurisdiction contains approximately 7490% of the identified units designated to satisfy the RHNA in the City's Sites Inventory.
-The jurisdiction intentionally avoided areas of low resource (see Figure 13.3-20: TCAC Opportunity Areas) and concentrations of poverty (see Figure 13.3 16: "R/ECAPS") in the "specific plan" process.
-While most of these project areas are primarily in the Northern half portion of the jurisdiction, housing development has taken place, and will continue to take place, throughout the jurisdiction.
-This is more evident in the distribution of permitted ADUs in the City, and general interest in the El Camino Real corridor, where the City is in the process of reevaluating the proposed specific plan for that portion of the community.
+Further, the investment in and around "specific plan" areas and additional amenities in the Northern portion of the jurisdiction has resulted in a change from moderate to high resource.
+Additionally, the Northern portion of the jurisdiction contains approximately 74% of the units in the City's Sites Inventory.
+While most of these project areas are primarily in the Northern portion of the jurisdiction.
+This is more evident in the distribution of permitted ADUs in the City, and general interest in the El Camino Real corridor, where the City is in the process of re-evaluating the proposed specific plan for that portion of the community.